Automotive

 Most key fobs use CR2025 or CR2032 coin batteries, available at any pharmacy or hardware store.
 Pop open the fob (usually a small slot on the side), swap the battery, and you’re done.

-Pro tip: Replace the battery when you first notice reduced range.
-Don’t wait for complete failure.
+Replace the battery when you first notice reduced range.
+Waiting for complete failure can leave you locked out or unable to start the vehicle.

 Sometimes the fob loses its programming sync with your car.
 This can happen after: